-Carolina Lakes is a gated suburban community in western Harnett County, adjacent to Fort Liberty (formerly Fort Bragg).
+Carolina Lakes is a gated suburban community in western Harnett County, adjacent to Fort Bragg.
 It features about 1,700 homes around seven lakes and offers amenities like boating, kayaking, and golf in a wooded setting.
 The diverse residents include active-duty military, civilian contractors, retirees, and families with school-age children, who rely on nearby Fayetteville for shopping, schools, and cultural activities.